 - Best time to travel in Madagascar?

 - Got a question or comment about Madagascar?
 Ask a Travel Expert!

 Local time is GMT +3.

-Electrical current is 220 volts AC, 50Hz.
-Plugs are generally two-pin.
+Electrical current is 220 volts, 50Hz.
+Plugs are generally of the two-pin variety.

 Malagasy is the official language, but French is used in business and government and is widely spoken in the main cities in Madagascar.
 A few people involved in the tourism industry might be able to speak some English, but it is not widely spoken.